 Tomatoes – An ideal choice for beginners, tomatoes come in a number of different varieties.
 They are best sown after the ground is above 60F, but develop quickly and produce all season long until the first frost.

 Chili Peppers – Give your garden a kick!
 Like bell peppers, chili peppers are fairly hardy and continually produce throughout the growing season.

 Radishes – Hardy in even the most undesirable soil conditions, radishes are easy to maintain, produce quickly and are best purchased as seeds.

 Carrots – They grow best in deep soil and need minimal attention.

 Lettuce – Lettuce grows best starting as a seed.
 It can grow quickly, easily and be harvested as needed.

 Don’t make dangerous assumptions.
 Before any dig, call JULIE at 811 or 1-800-892-0123.
-You can also submit a “locate request” via E-Request by visiting illinois1call.com or contact a call center agent at any time.
+You can also submit a “locate request” via E-Request or contact a call center agent by dialing 811 at any time.
 If you choose to begin your project over the weekend, remember to notify JULIE by Wednesday at 4 p.m.
 All projects must begin within 14 days from your notification to JULIE.
 For additional information please reference our Homeowner’s Guide.